Alexander Dallas Bache: U.S. Coast Survey

-The American Association for the Advancement of Science, Smithsonian, and "Lazzaroni"
+Scientific leadership and the "Lazzaroni"

 By the 1840s, a clique of leading US scientists began to coalesce around Bache with the goal of professionalizing their fields.
 They formalized with establishment of the Association of American Geologists and Naturalists in 1843 (renamed the American Association for the Advancement of Science five years later) and the Smithsonian Institution in 1846.
 Informally, Bache and his circle called themselves the Scientific Lazzaroni.
 Together, the groups created and enforced standards of intellectual merit with the goal of elevating the nation and its reputation.
 This meant discrediting charlatans but, at times, also denying research funding or academic appointments to others.
 Perhaps most important, the groups advised and even mentored politicians and army engineers.
 Bache would lead the AAAS until 1851 and serve on the Smithsonian's board of regents throughout his term as Coast Survey superintendent.

+In 1863, amid the demands of the Civil War, Bache was a central figure in the establishment of the National Academy of Sciences, created by an act of Congress to provide scientific advice to the federal government.
+He was elected its first president and served in that role until his death in 1867.

 Civil War and later life

 As the sectional crisis worsened through the late 1850s, Coast Survey budgets became ensnared by polarization and conflicts in Congress.
 Then, the start of war in 1861 brought a stop to work along the South's Atlantic and Gulf coasts.
 Bache withdrew Survey ships from the region so they would not fall into secessionists' hands.
 At the same time, some staff resigned to join the Confederacy.
 A number of trusted friends and Democratic allies, including senators Jefferson Davis and Stephen Mallory, would lead the rebellion — acts that Bache took as both political and personal treachery.

 Yet the Civil War enhanced the Coast Survey's stature in Washington, D.C.
 By this time, the agency had amassed charts of southern harbors, rivers, and coastal terrain.
 The research gave a critical advantage to the Union navy and army.
-Meanwhile, Bache continued to lead scientists to greater influence in government, helping to establish the U.S. Sanitary Commission and National Academy of Sciences.
+Meanwhile, Bache continued to lead scientists to greater influence in government, helping to establish the U.S. Sanitary Commission.
+He also played a central role in the founding of the National Academy of Sciences in 1863 and served as its first president.

 Official duties and private worries contributed to Bache's declining health.
 By 1864 he had suffered a stroke, which left him handicapped and unable to work without his wife's assistance.
 At the time of his death, he had served as head of the Coast Survey for 24 years.